mldlproject/2021-iCYP-MFE/readme.md

 ## Availability and implementation
-Source code and data are available on [GitHub](https://github.com/mldlproject/2020-CYP450-mCNN)
+Source code and data are available upon request.

 ## Web-based Application
 [Click here]